aflaxman/dp_2020_census/plugged_text.md

 Error and Privacy of TopDown
 ----------------------------

+Recall that geographic areas are nested: enumeration districts are contained within counties, which are contained within states.
 We found error in total count (TC) varied as a function of total privacy loss budget.
-Running TopDown with $\epsilon = 0.25$ produced median absolute error in TC of 56 at the enumeration district level and 81 at the county level; $\epsilon = 1.0$ produced median absolute error in TC of 15 at the enumeration district level and
+Running TopDown with $\epsilon = 0.25$ produced median absolute error in TC of 56 at the enumeration district level and 81 at the county level; $\epsilon
-24 at the county level; and $\epsilon = 4.0$ produced median absolute error in TC of 4 at the enumeration district level and 7 at the county level (Full table in Supplementary Appendix 1).
+= 1.0$ produced median absolute error in TC of 15 at the enumeration district level and 24 at the county level; and $\epsilon = 4.0$ produced median absolute error in TC of 4 at the enumeration district level and
+7 at the county level (Full table in Supplementary Appendix 1).
 At the state level, there was TC error of $0.0$, as expected from the state TC invariant.
-The median TC was 865 for enumeration districts,
+The median and 95th percentile of TC were 865 and 2342 for enumeration districts, 18679 and
-18679 for counties, and 1903133 for
+122710 for counties, and 1903133 and
-states.
+7419040 for states.

 Error in stratified count (SC) varied similarly; When $\epsilon = 0.25$, the median absolute error in SC at the enumeration district